Optimal corrector estimates on percolation clusters: Preliminaries

 \end{definition}

 The reason we use the coarsened function is that it is defined on the entire lattice $\Zd$ and not on the infinite cluster.
 This allows to make use of the simpler and more favorable geometric structure of $\Zd$.
-The price to pay is the difference between $u$ and $ \left[ u \right]_{\Pa}$.
-This depends on the coarseness of the partition $\Pa$ and the control one has on $\nabla u$ in a way that is made precise in the following proposition.
+The price to pay is the difference between $u$ and $ \left[ u \right]_{\Pa}$; it depends on the coarseness of the partition $\Pa$ and the control one has on the gradient of the function $u$ in a way that is made precise in the following proposition.
 The dependence on the coarseness of $\Pa$ is present via the size of the cubes of the partition.
-Recall that the notation $|F|(x)$ for a vector field $F$ is defined in~\eqref{e.magF}.
+We recall the notation $|F|(x)$ for a vector field $F$ introduced in~\eqref{e.magF}.